illustration

 How to Build Your UX Portfolio

 Unfortunately, not all UX specialists go through formal multi-year training.
-While this isn’t a problem as such, it implies that most of the people entering the field will have to figure out how to put a portfolio together.
+While this isn’t a problem as such, it implies that most of the people entering the field will have to figure out how to put a UX portfolio together.
 Fortunately, there’s a wide array of options when it comes to working on the first projects that you can present to your potential employers.
 Let’s take a look at a few of them.

 Internship